A generalization of circulant Hadamard and conference matrices: Relations between the order and the diagonal

 Equations~\eqref{sum odd 1} and \eqref{sum odd 2} imply $d^2+n-1=\left(\frac{n}{2}\right)^2$; hence $d=\frac{n}{2}-1$. \end{proof}

-Recall that whenever $2d\in\mathbb{N}_0$, there exists a matrix $C$ of order $n=2(d+1)$ that satisfies conditions~\eqref{Conditions} for that value of $d$ (cf.\ Rem.~\ref{max d exists}), and the matrix can be chosen symmetric.
-As we will see in Section~\ref{Section d=}, matrices $C$ of order $n=2(d+1)$ can be fully characterized.
-The situation is, however, very different for matrices $C$ of order $n>2(d+1)$.
-Proposition~\ref{Corol.d} and Theorem~\ref{Thm: d even} disprove their existence for any $d$ being a non-integer or an even integer, respectively, and Proposition~\ref{Prop.n,d} poses further restrictions on $n$.
-For example, up to $n=50$, all pairs $(n,d)$ with $n>2(d+1)$ are excluded except for
+Using Proposition~\ref{Prop1.d}, Corollary~\ref{Coro.n} and Theorem~\ref{Thm: d even}, we can immediately disprove the existence of matrices $C$ with the property $n\neq2d+2$ for all pairs $(n,d)$ up to the order $n=50$ with the following $4$ exceptions:

-We carried out a computer calculation, which confirmed that there is no solution for any of the pairs $(n,d)$ in the above list.
-In other words, up to the order $n=50$ there is no matrix $C$ obeying conditions~\eqref{Conditions} with $n\neq2(d+1)$.
+A computer calculation confirmed that there is no solution for any of the pairs $(n,d)$ in the above list.
+In other words, up to the order $n=50$ all matrices $C$ obeying \eqref{Conditions} have the property $n=2d+2$.
+Our findings lead us to proposing the following conjecture.